Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 }
 ```

-> We return true from the execute method, to let akka know that we did not handle the command.
+> We return true from the execute method, to let akka know that we handled the command successfully.

 To be able to send money the business requirements specified *The transaction fee for a successful money deposit is €0.25.
 The minimum amount of money allowed to transfer is €1.00.
 Which means that the minimum amount of money allowed to exit a bank account is €1.25*.